 A bond is an asset issued by the federal government, state governments, or corporations.
 When you buy bonds, you are lending your money to the organization.
 Bonds generally pay interest (usually more than a savings account) every six months, and you receive the original amount you loaned the organization plus interest earned at the end of a specified time.
-Unlike a savings account at a bank or credit union, state and corporate bonds are subject to risk-which means you could lose some or all of the money you invested.
-Federal bonds are backed by the United States government.
+Unlike a savings account at a bank or credit union, state and corporate bonds are subject to risk-which means you could lose some or all of the manage you invested.